| What types of boats can I finance with Essex?

 | What are the shortest and longest terms available?

-We offer a variety of terms.
+We offer a variety of terms ranging from 4 years to 20 years depending on the loan amount.
 Please see our rate tables for all rates and terms available.

 Yes, as long as you reside in the US.
-Boat use restrictions may apply.
+Additional boat use restrictions may apply.

 | Does Essex work with dealers/brokers?